adambreland/cpp-as_components/fcgi/README.markdown

     has been destroyed fail as if the connection of the request was found to be closed.

+## `test::TestFcgiClientInterface`
+### Introduction
+`TestFcgiClientInterface` provides an implementation of the FastCGI protocol for programs which make requests of FastCGI application servers.
+Such programs may be called clients or client servers from the perspective of FastCGI.

+`TestFcgiClientInterface` is intended to be used to test FastCGI application servers.
+It allows FastCGI requests to be sent to application servers without the use of an HTTP server intermediary.
+For example, application server unit tests may be implemented by:
+1. Having a `TestFcgiClientInterface` instance submit FastCGI requests to an application server.
+2. Inspecting the application server's responses to the requests.
+3. Inspecting any side effects which were caused by the application server during its processing of the requests.
+See below for a description of the features of `TestFcgiClientInterface` which are relevant to the testing of FastCGI application servers.

+The interface allows simultaneous connections to be made to distinct FastCGI application servers.
+Simultaneous connections to the same server are also allowed.
+Different socket domains may be used.
+All connections are stream-based as FastCGI utilizes stream-based sockets.

+### Response completion and roles
+* For all roles, a terminal `FCGI_STDOUT` record must be received before the receipt of a `FCGI_END_REQUEST` record.
+* For all roles, receipt of a terminal `FCGI_STDERR` record is optional if no data was received over `FCGI_STDERR`.
+If data was received over `FCGI_STDERR`, then a terminal `FCGI_STDERR` record must be received before the receipt of a `FCGI_END_REQUEST` record.

+### Properties of `TestFcgiClientInterface`
+#### Management requests and responses
+The interface has a management request queue for each connection.
+As all management requests on a given connection *c* share the same request identifier (*c*, 0), management request order is preserved by the queue.
+Responses to management requests are associated with management requests according to request order.

+The interface assumes that `FCGI_GET_VALUES` is the only defined type of management request.
+No facilities exist to handle management responses which are not of type `FCGI_GET_VALUES_RESULT` or `FCGI_UNKNOWN_TYPE`.
+In the case that a management request of another type is received, an `InvalidRecord` instance is generated.

+#### Request identifiers, identifier allocation and release, and pending and completed request statuses
+The interface uses the notions of allocated and released request identifiers.
+All request identifiers are initially unallocated.
+This is equivalent to being released.
+When a request is made over a connection with descriptor value *c*, a FastCGI identifier is chosen by the interface.
+Let this identifier be *ID*.
+The pair (*c*, *ID*) is used to construct an `FcgiRequestIdentifier` instance.
+This value within `FcgiRequestIdentifier` identifies the request.
+Once the request is made, this value transitions from being released to being allocated.
+Only released values are used for new requests.
+Once a response has been received for a request identified by value *v* = (*c*, *ID*), *v* is not released until a call to `ReleaseId(v)` or `ReleaseId(c)` is made.
+This is true regardless of intervening closures of the connection by an application server or through calls of `CloseConnection(c)`.

+A request, which is identified with an allocated request identifier, is regarded as pending until the response to the request is received in-full.
+Once the response to a request is complete, the request is regarded as completed.
+The notions of pending and completed responses relate to the handling of request identifiers as described above.
+These notions are also used in the specifications of the methods of `TestFcgiClientInterface`.

+Note that the behavior of the interface relative to allocated and released request identifiers for requests which received a response (completed requests) prevents the reuse of a request identifier before it is explicitly released by the user of the interface.
+This property allows processing of responses to requests to be deferred while preventing request identifier value reuse in situations which could result in request identity ambiguity.

+Management requests are also described as either pending or completed.
+However, management requests are not subject to request identifier allocation and release.

+#### Server responses
+`TestFcgiClientInterface` uses instances of types derived from the abstract type `ServerEvent` to represent information which was received from application servers. `ServerEvent` was defined for this purpose.
+An internal ready event queue is used to store ready events. `RetrieveServerEvent` is used to retrieve a `std::unique_ptr<ServerEvent>` instance. `dynamic_cast` may be used to cast the contained `ServerEvent*` to a pointer to one of the types derived from `ServerEvent`.

+#### Connection closure and its influence on interface state
+A user can manually close a connection through a call to `CloseConnection`.
+When this is done, all pending application requests and pending management requests are lost.

+The interface informs a user that an application server closed a connection by returning an appropriate `ConnectionClosure` instance from a call to `RetrieveServerEvent`.
+As for manual closure, all pending application and management requests are lost when this occurs.

+The event queue is also used by `SendAbortRequest`, `SendBinaryManagementRequest`, `SendGetValuesRequest`, and `SendRequest` to report the detection during their invocation of the closure of a connection by its peer.

+When a connection is closed, no attempt is made to read unread data which was sent by a server.
+In other words, unread server writes are lost when a connection is closed.
+For example, closure by the peer may be detected when a write is attempted.
+This detection leads to local connection closure with subsequent loss of any unread data which was written by the server (in addition to other state changes).

+### The interface as a component for testing
+Several features of the interface make it suited for programs which either test implementations of the FastCGI protocol for application servers or which test application servers.
+* The interface is not concurrent (though I/O multiplexing on connections is performed).
+  * Interface methods may not be safely called from multiple threads.
+  * Only a single server event may be retrieved at a time.
+Calls to `RetrieveServerEvent` block until an event is ready.
+  * Methods which do not read incoming data may add events to the common event queue.
+  * Data processing and internal state transitions only occur through user invocations of type methods.
+Interface state update does not occur asynchronously.
+* `InvalidRecord` is used to expose invalid records received from application servers.
+This behavior is performed instead of dropping the record.
+* Encoding errors in the content of `FCGI_GET_VALUES_RESULT` records are exposed through the `IsCorrupt` method of `GetValuesResult`.
+* A reference type is used to represent request values when requests are submitted to the interface by a user.
+Copies of request data are not made by the interface.
+This allows a reduction of the memory footprint of the internal state used to represent and track requests while still allowing request data identity to be returned with the response to a request.
+It also allows the data of a single request to be reused with low overhead in the case where many requests with the same data are submitted to an application server.
+* Management requests with types other than `FCGI_GET_VALUES` can be sent.
+  The content of such requests is not constrained.
+* Errors and exceptions are handled simply.
+This is appropriate and acceptable for testing code.
+  * In some cases, program termination by the interface is allowed.
+  * Though methods have clearly defined exception specifications, exceptions are propagated with little expectation of or support for recovery.
+* I/O multiplexing may not be performed with a mechanism which efficiently handles a large number of connections such as the `epoll` system call of Linux.

 ## Utilities
 Several functions which may be useful to multiple classes which implement the FastCGI protocol are collected in `fcgi_utilities.h`.